-The 20 Best Restaurants in Athens, Georgia for UGA Bulldogs and Locals Alike
+The Best Restaurants in Athens, Georgia for UGA Bulldogs and Locals Alike

 Owned by UGA graduates Ryan and Alan Pope, The Place is a refined Southern restaurant where you can enjoy lunch, dinner, or Sunday brunch.
 While its name is somewhat un Google-able when you casually recommend it in conversation, The Place is a restaurant that everyone should stop by when visiting Athens.
 Its lunch and dinner menus boast incredible offerings like Grilled Pork Chops, Hanger Steak, and Shrimp Burgers, and you can expect breakfast staples like Stuffed French Toast, Fried Chicken Biscuits, and Gouda Grits on the brunch menu.
 Plus, even if you’re just in need of a solid cocktail, The Place has you covered there, too.